jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/recipe.md

 	- getting rid of extra lines and unused sections for readability

 - Clean up the HTML file
 	- [html] Change the title tag content to 'hangPic'
+	-	get rid of the second .container (bootstrap class) in the buttons area.
+Not necessary. formerly lines 36 and 50.